What is IT Governance? And Why Does it Need to Change?

-In Understanding the Dimensions of IT Governance Culture, Rowlands, De Haes, and Grembergen shine a spotlight on both the lack of organization-level research around the impact of people and culture on governance, but also how that plays a role in business outcomes. “[C]ulture and behavior of individuals and of the enterprise are very often underestimated as a success factor in governance and management activities.”
+In Understanding the Dimensions of IT Governance Culture, Rowlands, De Haes, and Grembergen shine a spotlight on both the lack of organization-level research on the impact of people and culture on governance, and also how that plays a role in business outcomes. “[C]ulture and behavior of individuals and of the enterprise are very often underestimated as a success factor in governance and management activities.”

 To address this, they propose a new model driven by empirical research, as well as how culture impacts the implementation of ITG.
 This makes clear the fact that ITG is driven by culture and ITG’s success or failure directly impacts business outcomes.
 As recently as 2018, research was showing that new ITG models were needed.

 Quite simply, research shows that if the old formal ITG models were sufficient, they would have delivered satisfactory business results.

 In the article, “IT Consumerization and the Transformation of IT Governance,” Gregory, Kaganer, Henfridsson, and Ruch’s research produced complementary results to Rowlands, et al. Yet their findings went even further, demonstrating the true impact of consumerization on ITG.
 They state, “IT consumerization not only challenges the foundations of IT governance but ultimately also transforms it.”

 The unprecedented speed and depth in which IT consumerization has subsumed our lives has led to a situation where the goals of ITG should remain the same, and yet the foundations on which we build ITG processes need to transform.
 Even to the point where the processes themselves need a complete overhaul, which once again supports the conclusions of Rowlands, et al.